JMB-Scripts/Michaelis-Menten/README.md

 ![image](https://github.com/user-attachments/assets/8ae1db6e-4fbf-4657-8744-4de65acd7025)

-or for Window, MAc.app, or Linux (see standalone, cause the executable is relatively large around 200Mo) double click on the file:
+or for Window, MAc.app, or Linux (see stand-alone, cause the executable is relatively large around 200Mo) double click on the file:

 MM-fit-v3.0.exe